About Troop 1323

 The Troop Staff (Scoutmaster and Assistant Scoutmasters) and the Troop Committee ( parents who have volunteered to help in specific capacity) seek to accomplish the ideals of Boy Scouting in a manner such that the boys have fun.
 The boys assume as much responsibility for the Troop’s program as possible by learning and practicing leadership through the use of the patrol method.
 The patrol method is and essential feature of scouting.
 It is the formation of boys into patrols of six to eight scout who train, amp and compete as separate units within the Troop with each patrol under its own elected and responsible Patrol Leader.
 The main objective of the patrol method is to give the boy-leaders real free-handed responsibility.
 Patrols of new scouts are formed as the majority of AOL scouts joining the troop have crossed over from Cub Scouts.
 Troop Guides (older scouts who have attained the rank of First Class or above) are assigned to each new scout patrol to serve as resources to the boys during their first year in the troop.
 New scout patrols elect a patrol leader (PL) and assistant patrol leader (APL), as do all other patrols.
 All patrols reform and elect new PL an APL just before each Court of Honor, semi-annually.
 New cross-over scouts will select their PL on a more routine basis their first year.

-The Senior Patrol Leader (SPL) heads the Troop Leadership council (TLC).
-The TLC is comprised of all patrol and assistant patrol leaders and the boys in the troop leadership positions, including Assistant Senior Patrol Leaders, Scribe, quartermaster, Librarian, Historian, Chaplain’s aide, Webmaster, Instructors and Troop Guides.
-This group of boys plans the troop’s meetings and troop activities during the TLC meetings.
-TLC meetings are typically held immediately before each regular meeting, from 7:00 to 7:30pm.
+The Senior Patrol Leader (SPL) heads the Patrol Leadership council (PLC).
+The PLC is comprised of all patrol and assistant patrol leaders and the boys in the troop leadership positions, including Assistant Senior Patrol Leaders, Scribe, quartermaster, Librarian, Historian, Chaplain’s aide, Webmaster, Instructors and Troop Guides.
+This group of boys plans the troop’s meetings and troop activities during the PLC meetings.
+PLC meetings are typically held immediately before each regular meeting, from 6:30 to 7:00pm.

 Troop 1323 attends summer camp for one week, usually in June.
 Scouts wishing to attend will usually pay the camp fee in payment installments.
 A deposit is typically required in January or February, and the balance by May (depending on the where the Troop plans to attend that year for camp).
 The amount for camp varies, depending on the location chosen for the year.
 We try to attend camp closer to home every third year, alternating with a grander, more remote location the other years.
 Camp fees range from $350 – $450.
 Transportation chargers, T-shirts, etc. will be added to the above fees.
 We have traveled in private vehicles to El Rancho Cima, but traditionally we use busses or planes to go to the other camps.
 More information regarding summer camp is published in special notices as necessary.
 The Troop provides several fundraising opportunities throughout the year to assist in covering Summer Camp fees, also with any other expenses associate with scouting.
 In addition to summer camp, there is usually a high adventure trip for boys who are 14 and older.
-The troop has been to Philmont a handful of times, most recently attending this Summer (2021).
-The scouts attended a high adventure trip to Northern Tier in Canada (2019), Sea Base in the Florida Keys (2014), Galveston (2016) and plan to attend Sea abase in Florida Keys again in 2022.
+The troop has been to Philmont a handful of times, most recently attending Summer (2021).
+The scouts attended a high adventure trip to Northern Tier in Canada (2023), Sea Base in the Florida Keys (2022) and plan to attend Philmont again this Summer (2024).

 An excellent list of Items needed by each scout for outdoor activities can be found in the BSA Scout Handbook.
 Each Scout is responsible for their own personal equipment and tent.
 Some parents find as their scout advances, higher quality personal equipment can be used to incentivize him to move the the next rank, ex: buy his own tent, a better sleeping bag, hiking boots or a backpack.
 (Don’t buy an expensive backpack early in a boy’s scouting career as it may not fit him in several years when he will really need it!).
 He does need a cup, personal silverware and a plastic plate for eating on campouts (mess kit).
 Scouts bring their own tents and are encouraged to “buddy Up” with another scout to share tents.
 A scout may not tent alone until First Class rank has been obtained.
 Adults and Scouts may not share a tent.
 Please label all items coming with him with first and last name.
 If an item turns up missing, it’s much easier to identify in out “lost and found”.
 Sheathe knives and axes are not authorized personal gear for Troop 1323 Scouts.
 They may carry a locking pocketknife when they have completed their “Totin’ Chip” requirements.